IvanDok13/IvanDok13/README.md

 After receiving my Master's degree in Laser Engineering and Laser Technology, I worked as a researcher in the field of laser engineering for 7 years.
 I have extensive experience in conducting experiments, observing and writing reports.
 In addition, I am interested in contributing to the described research and preserving the cultural heritage of mankind.
 For this reason, I believe that I am a perfect match for the requirements of the vacancy.

+I prefer work from 8 a.m. to 4 p.m.
+I am flexible,

+love for programming, motivating a team and maintaining life balance

+I use React in some projects.
+In my opinion, it is the best way to create more complex and powerful applications with many lines of code.
+With this framework, the code is easier to write and you can optimize such tasks as code duplication, creating a single-page application or several similar buttons.

+respectful attitude towards other people's code, hints on how to fix this or that error, before correcting someone find out whether there really is an error.

+A good pull request has a clear title that reflects the changes.
+A detailed and well-written description.
+It should contain a small number of changes related to a single feature.
+It should be covered by tests to ensure that it does not break functionality or introduce new bugs.
+It should also adhere to the standard adopted by the team or company.

+A good pull request thus facilitates quick merges and facilitates review by other participants.

+A bad PR makes it difficult for other participants to accept the changes.
+It is misleading, contains errors, violates established standards, and can negatively affect the work of the entire project.

+JavaScript (JS) and TypeScript (TS) are both programming languages that share similarities and differences.
+Here's a comparison of their characteristics:

+Similarities

+High-level languages: Both JS and TS are high-level languages, meaning they abstract away low-level details and provide a more readable syntax.
+Dynamic typing: Both JS and TS are dynamically typed, meaning you don't need to declare variable types before using them.
+Run-time type checking: Both languages perform type checking at runtime, allowing for flexibility and dynamic behavior.
+Support for object-oriented programming: Both JS and TS support object-oriented programming (OOP) concepts, such as classes, inheritance, and encapsulation.
+Differences

+Purpose: JS is a general-purpose language used for web development, front-end and back-end development, and scripting.
+TS is a superset of JS, adding static type checking and other features to enhance development and maintainability.
+Syntax: JS has a more traditional syntax, with a focus on readability.
+TS introduces additional syntax for type annotations and other features.
+Type System: JS is dynamically typed, meaning you don't need to declare variable types before using them.
+TS is a statically typed language, allowing you to specify types for variables, function parameters, and return values.
+Compilation and transpilation: JS is interpreted, meaning it is executed directly by the runtime environment.
+TS is a superset of JS and is transpiled into JS, allowing for static type checking and additional features.

+“Clean Code”, Robert Martin
+“Eloquent JavaScript”, Marijn Haverbeke

+VSCode I really like this IDE because it has very broad support, there are many convenient extensions and settings.
+Linter ESLint and formatter Prettier because they make coding and debugging much easier.
+VITE because it is much more convenient and understandable than other builders.
+Sometimes I use AI to find the most interesting version of the code, edit the text, get an answer to my question and get out of the stupor

+I have an apple macbook air m1.
+I have a powerful wifi router at home that works on 6G technology.
+I can also share the internet from my phone.
+I am willing to change the computer and improve the internet connection for work.

+I expect a salary of $5,000.
+Maybe I didn't fully understand the compensation question

+If hired, will I be able to work from the U.S. office occasionally?
+I want to communicate with my colleagues

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...